 Which businesses have to comply with the ADA?

-About which business websites have to adhere to accessibility compliance, it applies to any company with a minimum of 15 full-time employees operating for 20 or more weeks a year.
+Business websites have to adhere to accessibility compliance.
+It applies to any company with a minimum of 15 full-time employees operating for 20 or more weeks a year.
 According to ADA Title III, even companies providing ‘public accommodation in a physical location like hotels, public transportation, and banks must comply.

 These eleven tips help ensure your website’s accessibility for visually impaired users: